RTFRekola/multinational-retail-data-centralisation/README.md

 ![multinational-retail-data-centralisation](schema-11.png?raw=true "Data types of columns in dim_card_details.")

-- table <i>dim_card_details</i> after the change
+- table <b><i>dim_card_details</i></b> after the change

 ![multinational-retail-data-centralisation](dim_card_details.png?raw=true "dim_card_details")

 <b>Task 8</b>

-The task description states that the columns in the tables that begin with "dim" should be updated with a primary key that matches the same column in the <i>orders_table</i>.
-This was done with the following pgAdmin 4 commands:
+Columns in the tables that begin with "dim" were updated with a primary key that matches the same column in the <i>orders_table</i>.
+This was done with the following <i>pgAdmin 4</i> commands:

 ![multinational-retail-data-centralisation](schema-12.png?raw=true "Updating primary keys in the dim tables.")

 <b>Task 9</b>

-The task description states that foreign keys should be created in the <i>orders_table</i> to reference the primary keys in the other tables.
+Foreign keys were created in the <i>orders_table</i> to reference the primary keys in the other tables.
 This was done to four out of five tables as follows:

 ![multinational-retail-data-centralisation](schema-13.png?raw=true "Adding foreign keys to the orders_table.")

 However, the table <i>dim_users</i> was missing one or more "user_uuid" values that were present in <i>orders_table</i>.
-In fact, the "user_uuid values were missing also in the raw table that had not been cleaned or modified in any way.
+In fact, the "user_uuid" values were missing also in the raw table that had not been cleaned or modified in any way.
 Therefore, the following command invoked an error:

 ![multinational-retail-data-centralisation](schema-14.png?raw=true "Failing to add one more foreign key to the orders_table.")

-The problem was solved by doing this in pgAdmin 4:
+The problem was solved by doing this in <i>pgAdmin 4</i>:

 ![multinational-retail-data-centralisation](schema-15.png?raw=true "Solving the problem of a missing user_uiid and adding one more foreign key to the orders_table.")

 ## Querying the data.

-Milestone description: <i>"Your boss is excited that you now have the schema for the database and all the sales data is in one location.
-Since you've done such a great job he would like you to get some up-to-date metrics from the data.
-The business can then start making more data-driven decisions and get a better understanding of its sales.
-In this milestone, you will be tasked with answering business questions and extracting the data from the database using SQL."</i>
+The schema now exists for the database and all the sales data is in one location.
+In order for the business to start making more data-driven decisions and get a better understanding of its sales, a number of SQL queries was made from the database in <i>pgAdmin 4</i>.

 <b>Task 1</b>